alex-maleno/Fuzzing-Module/README.md

 the "Compilation Database" textbox, and navigate to the "compile_commands.json" file within the build folder you created in the target.
 This will allow the files to be indexed in Sourcetrail.
 - On a Windows machine, this process is the same, but must be done within the virtual machine.
 - Once everything is indexed in Sourcetrail, open the project in another program for viewing code (like VS code, sublime, etc.) so you can see the files listed out and can navigate the file tree.
-This will allow you to glance over code and find things that might be interesting to investigate further using Sourcetrail (Sourcetrail has a searchbar, so you can find any function or chunk of code very quickly).
+This will allow you to glance over code and find things that might be interesting to investigate further using Sourcetrail (Sourcetrail has a search bar, so you can find any function or chunk of code very quickly).
 - The best way to find potential entry points in your targets is too look for files dealing with inputs from an outside source
 	- This could look like sensors, GPS systems, user inputs, communication modules, etc.
-    - We had success looking at "Mavlink"-related functions and files.
+    - We had success looking at "MAVLink"-related functions and files.
 - After finding a file that could be of interest, navigate to it in Sourcetrail by looking it up.
 You will see the functions in the file and the inputs to those functions.
 You can click through those things to learn more about them.
 - In general, its good practice to bookmark things in Soucetrail that look interesting so you can come back to them later.